SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/07-Homework.md

 [image assetsSrc="interfaces-and-abstraction-example(16).png" /]

 ## Input
-The input comes from the console.
-It will hold two lines:
+The input comes on two lines:
 - The first line will contain a random amount of strings separated by spaces - the elements you have to **add** to each of your collections
 - The second line will contain a single number \- the amount of **remove** operations